Cypher: The Original Mental State

-The primary negative result of this is heard in his words, which steadily resonate with ‘doubt,’ from the very beginning of the first movie.
+This is heard in Cypher’s words, which steadily resonate with ‘doubt,’ from the very beginning of the first movie.

-Such a negative perspective often seeks its own type of connection with others:
+Such a perspective often seeks its own type of connection with others:

 Trinity: Morpheus believes he is The One.